-As practical advice, we recommend to keep the following four points in mind when using the bridgesampling package (see also Gronau et al. 2017c, 2018).
-First, one should always check the posterior samples carefully.
-A successful application of bridge sampling requires a sufficient number of representative samples from the posterior distribution.
-Thus, it is important to use efficient sampling algorithms and, in case of MCMC sampling, it is crucial that researchers confirm that the chains have converged to the joint posterior distribution.
+Another note of caution is that the bridgesampling package does not check the validity of the posterior samples, but simply executes the algorithm.
+Hence, in case of MCMC sampling it is crucial that researchers confirm that the chains have converged to the joint posterior distribution.
 In addition, researchers need to make sure that the model does not contain any discrete parameters since those are currently not supported.
 This may sound more restrictive than it is.
 In practice the solution is to marginalize out the discrete parameters, something that is often possible.
 Note the similarity to Stan which also deals with discrete parameters by marginalizing them out (Stan Development Team 2017, section 15).
 Furthermore, as demonstrated in the examples, for conducting model comparisons based on bridge sampling, the number of posterior samples often needs to be an order of magnitude larger than for estimation.
 This of course depends on a number of factors such as the complexity of the model of interest, the number of posterior samples that one usually uses for estimation, the posterior sampling algorithm used, and also the accuracy of the marginal likelihood estimate that one desires to achieve.